 Harpa Sif Eyjólfsdóttir

-Harpa’s main fields of interest are in social stratification, social gerontology, health inequalities, and life course studies, causal inference and quasi-experimental methodology.
+My main fields of interest are in social stratification, social gerontology, health inequalities, life course studies, causal inference and quasi-experimental methodology.

-Harpa´s doctoral work focuses on retirement and socioeconomic position in relation to health in old age.
-The overall aim of the thesis is to empirically study how retirement processes are influenced by health status, social position and gender in Sweden and Europe using nationally representative data sources, and in turn how the timing of the labour market exit influences health and functioning at old age.
+My research work focuses on retirement and socioeconomic position in relation to health in old age.
+The overall aim of the PhD project was to empirically study how retirement processes are influenced by health status, social position and gender in Sweden using nationally representative data sources, and in turn how the timing of the labour market exit influences health and functioning at old age.
 Postdoctoral research is a continuation of the PhD project, with focus on psychosocial working conditions, early retirement and health.

 Celeste, R. K., Eyjólfsdóttir, H. S., Lennartsson, C., & Fritzell, J. (2020).
 Socioeconomic Life Course Models and Oral Health: A Longitudinal Analysis.
 Journal of Dental Research, 99(3), 257–263. https://doi.org/10.1177/0022034520901709

 Eyjólfsdóttir, H. S., Baumann, I., Agahi, N., Fritzell, J., & Lennartsson, C. (2019).
 Prolongation of working life and its effect on mortality and health in older adults: Propensity score matching.
 Social Science & Medicine, 226, 77–86. https://doi.org/10.1016/j.socscimed.2019.02.026